-Height: Record the patient's height at the time of the physical exam.
-Ask the patient to remove shoes prior to obtaining the measurement.
-Check "inches" or "cm" (centimeters) to indicate the unit of measure.
+remove shoes prior to obtaining the measurement.
+Check "inches" or "cm" (centimeters) to indicate which unit of measure was used.
 If height was not measured then check "Not done".
-If for any reason (e.g. wheelchair-bound, equipment failure, etc.) a standing measurement or age appropriate measurement (e.g. infant or toddler) is not obtained, record "Not done".
+If for any reason (e.g. wheelchair-bound, equipment failure, etc.) a standing measurement is not obtained, record "Not done".

 Weight: Record the patient's weight at the time of the physical exam.
-Check "lbs" (pounds) or
+Check "lbs" (pounds) or "kg" (kilograms) to indicate which unit of measure was used.
+If weight was not measured then check "Not done".

-"kg" (kilograms) to indicate the unit of measure.
-If weight was not measured then check complete a measurement in pregnant patients.
-Check "inches" or "cm" (centimeters) to indicate the unit of measure.
+Waist: Record the patient's waist circumference at the time of the physical exam.
+Do not complete a measurement in pregnant patients.
+Check "inches" or "cm" (centimeters) to indicate which unit of measure was used.
 If waist was not measured or the patient is pregnant then check "Not done".